susam/ice/docs/tutorial.rst

     app.run()

-Much of the discussion in the :ref:`status-code` section applies to this section too, i.e. it is possible to set the status code in ``app.response.status``, add a Location header and return a message body, or add a Location header, set the message body in ``app.response.body`` and return a status code.
+Much of the discussion in the :ref:`status-codes` section applies to this section too, i.e. it is possible to set the status code in ``app.response.status``, add a Location header and return a message body, or add a Location header, set the message body in ``app.response.body`` and return a status code.
 However, returning a tuple of redirection status code and URL, as shown in the first example in this section, is the simplest and preferred way to send a redirect.

+.. _static-files:

 Static Files
 ------------